oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6300_size/10_mm_id_35_mm_od_11_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6300 Size 10 mm Id 35 mm Od 11 mm Depth
+# Hardware Bearing 6300 Series 6300 Size 10 mm ID 35 mm OD 11 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base